 There is certainly an element of anthropomorphism to my works, but purely in a figurative sense.
 My work on the female body is a way of exploring forms and imperfections- acting like a visual quest to self-acceptance.

 It is also a way to depict the whimsical, dream-like and welcoming world these women belong to.
-Meanwhile, the figure of the couple allows me to present eroticsm and love from a female perspective
+Meanwhile, the figure of the couple allows me to present eroticism and love from a female perspective

 The possibility of jumping on a plane and discovering another world was always an option for me.